 Fort Worth ISD offers two single-gender campuses that educate and nurture the whole child.
 These Schools of Choice begin in 6th grade and provide rigorous instruction with dynamic courses and opportunities that continue through the 12th grade.

 The apprentices of I.M.
 Terrell Academy have the opportunity to pursue high-level mathematics and science courses while utilizing high-tech tools in a blended and challenging learning environment that nurtures the relationship between the two academies.
 Students also participate in the Cowan Humanities Academy, which provides an enriched, cross-discipline approach to college-prep level humanities study.
 I.M.
 Terrell provides accelerated opportunities for students to demonstrate mastery in a flexible schedule and spend greater time and attention in areas of interest.
 Apprentices benefit from community partnerships with industry professionals.
 They attend performances and educational field trips with behind-the-scenes exposure to subject matter experts.
 Guest speakers representing their area of expertise provide information on postsecondary education and current career-related opportunities and the guidance needed to succeed at both.
 The strong support system of faculty and local professionals equips students with the discipline and skills needed to start the next chapter of their lives.

-World Language Institute is a secondary (6th-12th) School of Choice is the first multilingual school that provides a focus for students who are interested in pursuing a rigorous, accelerated academic program that includes options to complete one or more endorsements: Arts and Humanities, Business and Industry, Multi-Disciplinary Studies and Science, Technology, Engineering and Mathematics (S.T.E.M.), as well as CTE Pathways (PLTW Computer Science and Business Management).
+World Languages Institute is a secondary (6th-12th) School of Choice is the first multilingual school that provides a focus for students who are interested in pursuing a rigorous, accelerated academic program that includes options to complete one or more endorsements: Arts and Humanities, Business and Industry, Multi-Disciplinary Studies and Science, Technology, Engineering and Mathematics (S.T.E.M.), as well as CTE Pathways (PLTW Computer Science and Business Management).